You can find the MHS Course Guide here

 Final: Exam

-Accounting II
+ACCOUNTING II

 Accounting II builds on the Accounting I concepts with more in-depth study of the accounting cycle using more complex businesses that are merchandising businesses that are organized as a corporation.
-Special journals, payroll processes and taxes, uncollectible accounts, capital stock, declaration of dividends and depreciation of plants assets are just a few of the topics that will be covered.
+Special journals, payroll processes and taxes, uncollectible accounts, capital stock, declaration of dividends and depreciation of plant assets are just a few of the topics that will be covered.
 Additionally, the course focuses on the importance of auditing procedures, vertical and horizontal analysis of financial statements, as well as the importance of strong business ethics.
-The goal of the course is to give students’ accounting skills that will assist them as they pursue a career in a business field or continued study for a career as an Accountant.
+The goal of the course is to give students’ accounting skills that will assist them as they pursue a career in a business field or continue study for a career as an Accountant.

 Credit: 0.5